Class Action Waivers in Arbitration Agreements: Lessons From Case Law and New CFPB Regulatory Action

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the continuing issues surrounding the enforceability of arbitration agreements prohibiting class or representative arbitration.
+This CLE course will discuss the continuing issues surrounding the enforceability of arbitration agreements prohibiting class or representative arbitration.
 The panel will discuss key takeaways from recent Supreme Court and appellate court decisions, as well as the final rule just issued by the Consumer Financial Protection Bureau (CFPB) banning companies from using arbitration clauses to bar consumers from filing class action lawsuits.
 The panel will also discuss the position taken by the National Labor Relations Board (NLRB) and the Supreme Court’s decision to review NLRB’s anti-arbitration rule.

 - Review of recent appellate decisions addressing agreements to arbitrate disputes on an individual basis